Large-Scale Cilium Tuning Guide

 |---|---|

-pod-template-hash | Changes on every Deployment update |
+pod-template-hash | Changes with every Deployment update |

-controller-revision-hash | StatefulSet/DaemonSet rollouts |
+controller-revision-hash | StatefulSet/DaemonSet rolling updates |

-job-name | Job instance names |
+job-name | Job instance name |

 batch.kubernetes.io/controller-uid | Job controller UID |